jrobio/lutris_installers/Star Trek - Pinball/README.md

 - Default audio and video driver selections are expected and recommended.

+## Known Issues

+- If DOSBox is failing to launch from script execution, execute `~/.local/share/lutris/runners/dosbox/dosbox` to identify missing libraries for system installation.

 ## Acknowledgements

 - [MyAbandonware](https://www.myabandonware.com/search/q/star+trek+pinball) for keeping old games alive and providing excellent install instructions in the comments.